odidev/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/google-axion-cicd-gke/google-Axion.md

 1. `Checkout repo` - checks out the repository code.
 2. `Build image` - builds a Docker image of the application.
-3. `Tag and push image` - tags and pushes the Docker image to Azure Container Registry.
+3. `Tag and push image` - tags and pushes the Docker image to Artifact Registry.
 4. `Get GKE credentials` - retrieves Google Kubernetes Cluster credentials.
 7. `Deploy application` - deploys the application to GKE using specified Kubernetes manifests.